heylittlehouse/lil-twitter/README.md

 Your site needs to have the following functionality:

-> - On page load, the 50 most recent tweets are displayed in the 'river' running down the middle of the page.
+- On page load, the 50 most recent tweets are displayed in the 'river' running down the middle of the page.
-> - On page load, the 10 most popular hashtags are displayed.
+- On page load, the 10 most popular hashtags are displayed.

->
-> - A user can create a tweet, which will get saved into the database with a fake username, fake handle, and fake avatar (which is all handled server-side).
+- A user can create a tweet, which will get saved into the database with a fake username, fake handle, and fake avatar (which is all handled server-side).
-> - Any hashtags the tweet includes (e.g. #yolo), should also be associated with that tweet.
+- Any hashtags the tweet includes (e.g. #yolo), should also be associated with that tweet.
-> - The new tweet should appear atop the 'river', preferrably with some sort of animation.
+- The new tweet should appear atop the 'river', preferrably with some sort of animation.

->
-> - A user can search for a specific hashtag using the search bar.
+- A user can search for a specific hashtag using the search bar.
 The results of the search will be displayed in the river, replacing whatever was there before.
-> - If the user searches for a hashtag that does not exist, the search bar turns red.
+- If the user searches for a hashtag that does not exist, the search bar turns red.

->
-> - A user can click on a trending topic in the trends box, which causes the river to display all tweets that are associated with that hashtag, replacing whatever was there before.
+- A user can click on a trending topic in the trends box, which causes the river to display all tweets that are associated with that hashtag, replacing whatever was there before.

->
-> - When a user clicks on the Lil Twitter header, the 50 most recent tweets are displayed.
+- When a user clicks on the Lil Twitter header, the 50 most recent tweets are displayed.

-All of this will be accomplished using JavaScript.
-Spend some time thinking about your architecture – what objects do you need?
+All of this will be accomplished using Javascript.

+Spend some time thinking about your architecture: what objects do you need?
 What are their interfaces?
 What does your file structure look like?
-Make sure you aren't micromanaging or over-designing -- Big Design Up Front is never great -- but your team will benefit from some basic architecture desicisions before starting.
+Make sure you aren't micro-managing or over-designing - Big Design Up Front is never great - but your team will benefit from some basic architectural desicisions before starting.

 ##### Release 1: Build